apache/phoenix-site/site/source/src/site/markdown/phoenix_spark.md

 #### Spark setup

-1. To ensure that all requisite Phoenix / HBase platform dependencies are available on the classpath for the Spark executors and drivers, set both '_spark.executor.extraClassPath_' and '_spark.driver.extraClassPath_' in spark-defaults.conf to include the 'phoenix-_`<version>`_-client.jar' Note that for Phoenix versions 4.7 and 4.8 you must use the 'phoenix-_`<version>`_-client-spark.jar'
+* To ensure that all requisite Phoenix / HBase platform dependencies are available on the classpath for the Spark executors and drivers, set both '_spark.executor.extraClassPath_' and '_spark.driver.extraClassPath_' in spark-defaults.conf to include the 'phoenix-_`<version>`_-client.jar'

+* Note that for Phoenix versions 4.7 and 4.8 you must use the 'phoenix-_`<version>`_-client-spark.jar'.
+As of Phoenix 4.10, the 'phoenix-_`<version>`_-client.jar' is compiled against Spark 2.x.
+If compability with Spark 1.x if needed, you must compile Phoenix with the `spark16` maven profile.

-2. Add the following dependency to your build:
+* To help your IDE, you can add the following _provided_ dependency to your build:

 ```
 <dependency>